-ADCET is proud to partner with the Australian Tertiary Education Network on Disability (ATEND) for this webinar.
+ADCET was proud to partner with the Australian Tertiary Education Network on Disability (ATEND) for this webinar.

-Professor Carol Evans (Honorary visiting professor at Cardiff University and visiting professorial fellow at the University of Southampton) will explore the current context of disability inclusion defined as the ‘extent to which higher education institutions (HEIs) support equal access to university and equal opportunities to do well for staff and students with disabilities compared to their non-disabled peers’.
+Professor Carol Evans (Honorary visiting professor at Cardiff University and visiting professorial fellow at the University of Southampton) explored the current context of disability inclusion defined as the ‘extent to which higher education institutions (HEIs) support equal access to university and equal opportunities to do well for staff and students with disabilities (SSwD) compared to their non-disabled peers’.

 While disability inclusion is a key priority for higher education institutions around the world, the basics of provision for many students and staff with disabilities (SSwD) in HE are not being met.
 For many SSwD, including those who are successful, the additional physical and emotional labour involved in navigating the higher education landscape, places additional limits on potential.

-Utilising research from peer-reviewed academic articles, expert reports, and institutional data, and drawing on researcher experiences from over 50 countries, Carol will discuss twelve key dimensions of effective disability inclusion practice that she identified with colleagues (staff and students).
+Utilising research from peer-reviewed academic articles, expert reports, and institutional data, and drawing on researcher experiences from over 50 countries, Carol discussed twelve key dimensions of effective disability inclusion practice that she identified with colleagues (staff and students).
 The interrelated nature of these dimensions led to the development of the Disability Inclusion Institutional Framework (DIIF).
-In this webinar, Carol will outline the key elements of the DIIF, and promising areas of development identified from research and practitioner accounts, and will also introduce a toolkit designed to support institutional approaches to disability inclusion.
+In this webinar, Carol outlined the key elements of the DIIF, and the promising areas of development identified from research and practitioner accounts, and also introduced a toolkit designed to support institutional approaches to disability inclusion.

 The DIIF draws on interactionist perspectives on disability acknowledging the complex interplay of impairments with an individual’s personal characteristics, the specific contextual and situational features SSwD encounter, and their responses to this within HE.
 Principles underpinning the DIIF are elaborated on within the DIIF Guide provided to support this session.

-Carol will highlight the importance of supporting the development of SSwD self-advocacy skills as integral to the entirety of the student lifecycle into, through and beyond HE, and career trajectories as part of this.
+Carol highlighted the importance of supporting the development of SSwD self-advocacy skills as integral to the entirety of the student lifecycle into, through and beyond HE, and career trajectories as part of this.

-Also she will highlight some of the ‘big ticket’ items identified as key to moving disability inclusion forward and some of the inherent challenges inherent in this space.
-Finally, Carol would like to explore with you collaborative cross-sector possibilities in taking aspects of this work forward.
+Also she highlighted some of the ‘big ticket’ items identified as key to moving disability inclusion forward and some of the challenges inherent in this space.
+Finally, Carol explored the collaborative cross-sector possibilities in taking aspects of this work forward.